juliorodrigues97/perfume-distribution-analytics/README.md

 <summary><b>Key findings — February 2024</b></summary>

 - **Revenue is highly concentrated among a small group of high-value customers.**
 Champions and Loyal Customers represent only 25 of 442 active accounts (~6%), yet account for approximately $26.7M of $37.6M in revenue (~71%).
-This highlights the importance of protecting and retaining the highest-value accounts.

 - **The customer base is heavily weighted toward new and lower-value accounts.**
 New Customers represent 195 accounts (~44% of the active base) but contribute approximately $2.4M (~6.5%) of revenue, indicating significant potential to increase customer value through retention and development.